kylejava/For_Devmates_Mentees/README.md

-# Devmates
+# DEVmates

+## What is DEVmates?
+DEVmates is a mentorship program for CS/CIS/SE/EE students at the California State University San Marcos.
+DEVmates aims to provide students with the chance to learn from one another, create supportive relationships, and strengthen the tech community @ CSUSM

 This Repository is a directory of tutorials and examples that I have created in order to teach my Devmates mentees new skills and technologies.

-Throughout the Devmates Mentorship I plan on teaching my mentees more about different programming languages, web development, and app development.
+As a mentor, I plan on teaching my mentees more about different programming languages, web development, and app development.

 ### Intro To Python
 - Workshop dedicated to teach the fundamentals of the Python programming languages